Pompano Beach, FL 33069

 For many, seeking fentanyl addiction treatment is a matter of life and death.
 Fentanyl addiction recovery looks different for everyone, as no two experiences with fentanyl addiction are identical.
 However, the most effective fentanyl addiction treatment programs typically take a multi-staged approach — beginning with medically monitored detox.

-At The Retreat of Broward, we offer several effective treatment services as part of our comprehensive and highly individualized Fort Lauderdale fentanyl detox program.
+At The Retreat of Broward, we offer several effective treatment services as part of our comprehensive and highly individualized fentanyl detox in Pompano Beach.
 The services we offer include:

 Once a person has been deemed physically stable in a medical detox program, they will transition into the next appropriate level of care.
 For some, that looks like residential treatment.
 Florida residential addiction treatment program provides clients with a safe and supportive living environment as they undergo full days of intensive therapy.
 The duration of residential programs depends on the unique clinical needs of each individual client.